 When determining the transaction price, we estimate the variable consideration as the most likely amount to which we expect to be entitled, and we include the estimated amounts in the transaction price to the extent it is probable that a significant reversal of cumulative revenue will not occur when the uncertainty associated with the variable consideration is resolved.
 Material differences may result in the amount and timing of our revenue for any period if management made different judgments or utilized different estimates.
 Our provision for sales returns is recorded net of the associated costs.
-There was no provision for sales returns as of January 2, 2021 and \$264 thousand as of December 28, 2019, which was recorded within the deferred revenue accounts in the consolidated balance sheets.
+There was no provision for sales returns as of either January 1, 2022 and January 2, 2021.